Open-CSP/open-csp/.github/README.md

 Follow these steps to set up your Open CSP wiki:

 0. [Install](https://www.mediawiki.org/wiki/Manual:Installing_MediaWiki) and [configure](https://www.mediawiki.org/wiki/Manual:Config_script) Mediawiki version 1.35 and make sure you can connect to an ElasticSearch instance.
-1. Copy the instal script from [this github repo](https://raw.githubusercontent.com/Open-CSP/open-csp/main/.github/install_open_csp.sh) to your mediawiki server.
+1. Copy the installation script from [this GitHub repo](https://raw.githubusercontent.com/Open-CSP/open-csp/main/.github/install_open_csp.sh) to your mediawiki server.
-2. Run the install script
+2. Run the installation script
 ```sh
     ./install_csp.sh <mediawiki directory>
 ```

 ## Usage

-If installation went succesful, the wiki should show some pages with basic usage instructions.
+If the installation was successful, the wiki should show some pages with basic usage instructions.
 More information can be found on [our website](https://open-csp.org).

 ## Support